Fourth of July festivities return to normal, sans private fireworks

 Area trombone players of all skill levels are invited to take part in the show during a tribute to "76 Trombones," the signature song from the 1957 musical "The Music Man."
 Those interested should contact the symphony office at 701-258-8345.

-Featured guest artist Emily Walters -- Medora Musical’s “Queen of the West” -- will perform with a quartet backup from Shiloh Christian school.
+Featured guest artist Emily Walter -- Medora Musical’s “Queen of the West” -- will perform with a quartet backup from Shiloh Christian school.

 The free event is supported in part by the North Dakota Council on the Arts, which receives funding from the state and the National Endowment for the Arts.